-The German-in-Austria Program in Graz, Austria offers a full academic year of study under the direction of regular faculty.
-There are no language prerequisites and the program is open to all students.

-The Spanish-in-Spain Program in Granada, Spain offers a full academic year of study (45 credits) of Spanish language, culture and civilization under the direction of regular faculty.
-The program is open to all students of the University, with no prerequisites.
+The Foreign Languages department offers the following programs abroad: the French-in-France Program in Grenoble, France; the German-in-Austria Program in Graz, Austria; and the Spanish-in-Spain Program in Granada, Spain.
+These programs offer a full academic year of study (45 credits) of language, culture, and civilization under the direction of Seattle University faculty.
+There are no language prerequisites, and the programs are open to all students of the University.

-Reading Programs (sequence of two courses: 105, 106) prepare the student to translate the written text with accuracy and comprehension for scholarly purposes.
-They fulfill the foreign language requirements and help the student gain the facility needed to pass the graduate language examination.
+The Reading Program (sequence of two courses: FR 105, FR 106) prepares the student to translate the written text with accuracy and comprehension for scholarly purposes.
+It fulfills the foreign language requirements of various departments within the University and helps the student gain the facility needed to pass graduate language examinations.

-Language requirements may not be satisfied by examination in a student's native language, since the intent of such a requirement is mastery of a language new to the student.
+The reading language requirements may not be satisfied by examination in a student's native language, since the intent of such a requirement is mastery of a language new to the student.